ThePhD/sol2/README.md

 [![Build Status](https://travis-ci.org/Rapptz/sol.svg?branch=master)](https://travis-ci.org/Rapptz/sol)

 Sol is a C++ library binding to Lua.
-It currently supports Lua 5.2+.
+It currently supports all Lua versions 5.1+ (LuaJIT 2.x included).
 Sol aims to be easy to use and easy to add to a project.
 At this time, the library is header-only for easy integration with projects.

 ## Sneak Peek